mtsekm/valyria/README.md

 **Version**: 1.0.0

-Valyria is a lightweight graphics benchmarking tool tailored for RDK-based devices, to analyze OpenGL ES rendering performance.
+Valyria is a lightweight graphics benchmarking tool tailored for RDK-based devices, designed to analyze OpenGL ES rendering performance.

 ## Features
 - Measures and analyzes frame rate and render time for various scenes rendered using OpenGL ES.